Wei-Liang/pycog-workshop/README.md

 # Theoretical Neuroscience Final Project Guidelines

-These instructions will get you up and running on your local machine for RNN.
+These instructions will get you up and running on your local machine for the final project using pycog.

 ### Prerequisites